EniolaWebsterEsho/Eniola-Webster-Esho-Portfolio/README.md

 One of the dataset used is LungCapData in R Studio which include age, height, smoke, caesarean and lung capacity information.
 I used t-test to determine the following:

-(a) whether or not the average lung capacity is less than 8 with 95% confidence level
+(a) whether or not the average lung capacity is greater than 8 with 98% confidence level

 (b) whether the average age is less than 13 with a 95% confidence level